the website of Lisa Nachmias Davis, Attorney at Law

 This is where you go to find out what is the lien with respect to Medicaid or other benefits, payable upon receipt of an inheritance or personal injury settlement.
 For liens repaid during lifetime (e.g. on the home), contact DSS.
 However, for liens relating to care in a state psychiatric institution, contact Tony Nunes at DAS.
 You can write or fax to: but better is to call first and get someone's NAME and then fax.
 Fax a release as well.
 Address: 165 Capitol Avenue Hartford, CT 06106.
 Bureau of Collection Services: (860) 713-5400.
 Fax # (860) 713-7408

-CT Department of Mental Retardation DMR site --- not so much "elder law" as special needs (of which more information on www.sharinglaw.net/disability/helplinks.htm).
-IMHO pretty useless, but at least it has phone numbers..
+CT Department of Developmental Services DDS (formerly DMR) site --- not so much "elder law" as special needs (of which more information on www.sharinglaw.net/disability/helplinks.htm).
+Updated with a lot more information and links to programs and even the DDS services manual.

 CT Department of Revenue Services DRS site has links to forms and a lot of other stuff -- click here for the links above on this page.